Financier Is Top Choice to Advise President on Intelligence Matters

 Trump has finally picked members for a key intelligence advisory board, and billionaire Stephen Feinberg is slated to head it.

-The man who once dreamt of being the most powerful American in Afghanistan has now set his sights on a new intelligence job that would give him direct access to President Donald Trump and the White House.
+The man who once dreamt of being the most powerful American in Afghanistan has now set his sights on a new intelligence job that would give him direct access to U.S. President Donald Trump and the White House.

 After a year in office, Trump has zeroed in on a group of personal advisors on intelligence matters, and Stephen Feinberg, a billionaire financier who has angled for a position in the White House for nearly a year, is top on the list to lead it.